Jesus' Birth through the Eyes of the Wisemen

 Have them take a piece of masking tape with their name on it and place it on their mold.
 Tell them you will be pouring the hot melted wax into the molds to finish the candles.
 It will take a while to cool, so they will get their candles next week.
 Collect the candles and put them on the tray.
 Pour melted wax into each mold.
 If there is any wax left over, you can let it harden in the bag and use it again next week.

-After class: When the candles have started to harden, you can move the tray of candles to the table in the posting room.
+After class: When the candles have started to harden, you can move the tray of candles to a sfe spot for the week.
 Once they are completely cooled and hardened, you can remove them from the molds.
 Take the masking tape with the student’s name and put it on a plastic bag.
 Put the candle in the bag along with the candle safety label.
 They can be handed out the next week.

 Reflect: Let’s review the memory verse: “The people walking in darkness have seen a great light; on those living in the land of the shadow of death a light has dawned.” --Isaiah 9:2 Without Jesus, we are in the darkness.
 We are in the darkness of sin and death.
 But Jesus is the light—He lights our way to heaven and He shows us the way to live here on earth.
 He can help all people see God’s love and forgiveness.
 We’re going to think a little bit more about darkness and light with our journal questions.